How to Forecast Generative AI API Costs Before You Launch an AI Feature

 In Stavia

-After that, do not stop at the input screen.
-Read the feature back through the model.
-Look at how it lands in COGS, then look at the unit economics.
-The point is not just to configure the feature.
-The point is to see whether your current pricing and plan structure can support it.
+Do not stop at the input screen.
+Read the feature through COGS, then unit economics.
+Configuration matters because it answers whether your current pricing and plan structure can support what you are shipping.

-This is where Stavia is useful as an implementation layer.
-It takes the logic you would want in a serious early-stage model and keeps it connected to the rest of the business instead of leaving it in a side spreadsheet.
+Stavia is one place to implement that workflow: the same logic you would want in a serious early-stage model, tied to the rest of the forecast instead of a side sheet.

 Conclusion

-AI API cost becomes dangerous when founders treat it as a technology detail instead of a product decision.
+AI API cost turns risky when it stays a technology detail instead of a product and margin decision.

 Test AI feature economics in your forecast